jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

-**Version 1.4.0-b2**
+**Version 1.4.0 b3**

 - If you are upgrading from  1.3.x or earlier then you **MUST** re-add the integration to load the new configuration settings.
-- Changed the API refresh requests to series.
-This makes the replies more reliable when multiple actions are performed.

-**Version 1.4.0-b1**

-- If you are upgrading from  1.3.x or earlier then you **MUST** re-add the integration to load the new configuration settings.
+- **`binary_sensor.[zone_name]_trigger` will be removed soon, please update necessary code per below.**
 - IDS servers now provide additional zone information which have been added to the integration.
 This information is shown as an attributed within the zone switch.
     - The `switch.[zone_name]` will now have the following attributes
         - `violated` - Will show `True` when a zone is violated for example if a door is open.
 (Alarm need not be armed)
         - `tampered` - Will show `True` when a zone is in tampered state (Not yet verified, by implemented directly from IDS feedback)
         - `triggered` - Will show `True` when the zone is triggered during armed state.
 This is identical to `binary_sensor.[zone_name]_trigger`.
 The intent is to have this attribute replace the sensor
         - `stay_bypassed` - Will show `True` if a zone is bypassed due to a stay profile being active

-**Version 1.3.4-b3**
-- Added a fix where system wouldn't load when no notifications are received.

-**Version 1.3.4-b2**
-- Fixed issue where previously bypassed zones don't show as bypassed

-**Version 1.3.4-b1**
 - When a "Stay Profile" is armed the zones which are bypassed as part of this profile will now show as bypassed. i.e. `switch.[zone_name]` will go `OFF` (API Change)
+- Changed the API refresh requests to series.
+This makes the replies more reliable when multiple actions are performed.

+**Version 1.3.4**
+- When a "Stay Profile" is armed the zones which are bypassed as part of this profile will now show as bypassed. i.e. `switch.[zone_name]` will go `OFF` (API Change)
     - Updated API dependancy.
+- Fixed issue where previously bypassed zones don't show as bypassed
+- Added a fix where system wouldn't load when no notifications are received.

 **Version 1.3.3**
 - Renamed the options in the config flow during initial setup to be less "obscure"